vishvAsa/notes/history/paganology/Aryan/satem/indo-iranian/indo-aryan/v2/persons/maratha/peshva-age/malharrAv_hoLkar.md

 title = "malharrAv hoLkar"

 +++
-Fine and loyal general, whose initial impetuosity was tamed by bAji-rAv.
+An able but hard to control general, whose initial impetuosity was tamed by bAji-rAv.
 He served under several successive peshvas - right up to mAdhavrAv - and was the major arm of the marATha-s in north India.

 An encounter with mAdhavrAv: